-Ashley Guevara is no stranger to the league’s requirements for members.
+Ashley Guevara was no stranger to the league’s requirements for members.
 As a freshman at Irma Lerma Rangel Young Women’s Leadership School in Dallas, Ashley watched her older sister participate in LULAC and her father attend community meetings every first Saturday of the month.
 She felt drawn to the league’s long history and mission to improve opportunities for Hispanic Americans.
 “I just knew it was something I wanted to join,” she said.

-When she arrived at St. Edward’s University and realized there wasn’t a university LULAC Council to join, Ashley immersed herself in other campus activities.
+When Ashley arrived at St. Edward’s University and realized there wasn’t a university LULAC Council to join, she immersed herself in other campus activities.
 She participated in intramural soccer and volleyball, competed in Hall Olympics, attended a Campus Ministry retreat and became an Orientation leader.
 During her sophomore year, Ashley heard a fellow student was working to found a Council at St. Edward’s University.
 When the student transferred, Ashley finished the process.

-With the National Convention approaching in San Antonio, Ashley was worried she wouldn’t be able to afford the cost of convention dinners and lodging or fit in the host of weekend activities with her schedule.
-“I was taking classes in the summer, so a lot was going on.
-I was doing Orientation, going home sometimes, going back and forth between Austin and Dallas sometimes.
-I was so close to not going to the National Convention because I felt like it was too much,” she said.
+Ashley was worried she couldn't afford the cost of the National Convention in San Antonio, or fit in the host of weekend activities with her schedule.
+“I was taking classes in the summer, so a lot was going on," she said.
+"I was doing Orientation, going home sometimes, going back and forth between Austin and Dallas sometimes.
+I was so close to not going to the National Convention because I felt like it was too much.”

 “I really feel like in my experience over the past six years, that LULAC stands by its mission to improve the Hispanic conditions in the United States, whether it’s healthcare, housing, economics, women’s rights,” Ashley said.
-And it’s this mission that motivates Ashley to advise the current president of St. Edward’s University’s LULAC Council, whether it’s with public speaking, decision making or morale building.
+And it’s this mission that motivated Ashley to advise the president of St. Edward’s University’s LULAC Council, whether it’s with public speaking, decision making or morale building.

-LULAC has played a large part in Ashley’s development as a professional and has influenced her perspective in other extracurricular activities:
+LULAC played a large part in Ashley’s development as a professional and has influenced her perspective in other extracurricular activities: